berikovna/gotour/homework1.md

 //sqrt of 2 =  1.414213562373095

-# 2 TASK
-change the loop condition to stop once the value has stopped changing
+# 2. change the loop condition to stop once the value has stopped changing

 package main
 import (